Ulfenstein768/js-state-management/README.md

 `git clone https://github.com/Ulfenstein768/js-state-management`

-Then you will need to install depenedencies:
+Then cd into my-app and then install the depenedencies:

 `yarn install`

-Then to start the website you need to type:
+Then to start the website type

 `yarn start`